-Seven treatments were identified which were due FEDs by June 2017.
-The number of HST submissions published by NICE increased between 2015 and June 2017, with more Figure 1: Timeline of HST submissions published by NICE
+Eight treatments were identified with FEDs published by April 2018.
+A further five had guidance in development with expected publication in 2018.
+The number of HST submissions published by NICE increased between 2015 and 2018, with more than half published from 2017 onwards (Figure 1).

+Figure 1: Timeline of HST submissions published (solid line) or in development (dashed line) by NICE

-- No single factor was important for all HST appraisal outcomes; each case was considered individually according to the strengths and limitations of its own data.
-A summary of key drivers which contributed to the decision for each HST assessment is available in Table 3. - Of the seven treatments with FEDs by June 2017, elosulfase alfa and ataluren were recommended with managed access agreements (MAAs); eculizumab, eliglustat, and migalastat were recommended without MAAs; asfotase alfa was recommended for a subpopulation with an MAA; and sebelipase alfa was provisionally not recommended. - These outcomes did not reflect data quality; eculizumab offered only single-arm, non-randomised data, while sebelipase alpha was supported by RCTs. - Recommendations also did not reflect QALY gains, as incremental QALYs gained with sebelipase alfa (6.64) were higher than for migalastat (0.34-0.98).
+- No single factor was important for all HST appraisal outcomes; each case was considered individually according to the strengths and limitations of its data.
+A summary of key drivers which contributed to the decision for each HST assessment is available in Table 3. - Of the eight treatments with FEDs by April 2018, elosulfase alfa and ataluren were recommended with managed access agreements (MAAs); eculizumab, eliglustat, migalastat, and strimvelis recommended without MAAs; asfotase alfa was recommended for a subpopulation with an MAA; and sebelipase alfa was provisionally not recommended. - These outcomes did not reflect data quality; eculizumab offered only single-arm, non-randomised data, while sebelipase alpha was supported by RCTs. - Recommendations also did not reflect QALY gains, as incremental QALYs gained with sebelipase alfa (6.64) were higher than migalastat (0.34-0.98).
+Additionally, babies presenting with lysosomal acid lipase deficiency